sergey-nechaev/devdocs/contributor-guide/backward-compatible-development/index.md

 In the constructor body, if the new dependency is not provided (i.e. the value of the introduced argument is `null`), fetch the dependency using `Magento\Framework\App\ObjectManager::getInstance()`.

+Prefix the type name with a question mark when declaring a parameter with a `null` default value.

 {% collapsible Example Code %}

 ```php